Last updated: October 17, 2022

 The views from this lookout aren’t the best, but it’s a great spot to have a rest before starting the final stretch of the walk.

-To continue the walk to Bald Head, look for the path that goes downhill on the eastern side of the rocky area.
+To continue the walk to Bald Head, look for the path downhill on the eastern side of the rocky area.
 It’s not very obvious, but the path is definitely there.

 Bald Head